Income Strategy

 Dividend Strategy

 Yield-on-cost, DRIP compounding, and dividend growth investing — the mechanics of building a self-sustaining income machine from hard-asset equities.
+Cashflow is power.
+This is the central hub for the MB Capital approach to dividend investing.

 Dividends are not merely a nice bonus on top of share price appreciation — they are the primary driver of long-term equity returns.
 Academic research consistently demonstrates that reinvested dividends have accounted for roughly 50-70% of total stock market returns over multi-decade periods.
 For hard-asset investors focused on commodity producers, midstream operators, shipping companies, and BDCs, the dividend component is even more dominant because these sectors generate higher yields than the broader market.